+Download the PDF or fill in and print the WORD doc.
 Keep a copy of all forms you file with the court for your records.

-2 File your completed forms with the Court Clerk in the county where you or your spouse lives.
+2) File your completed forms with the Court Clerk in the county where you or your spouse lives.

-• The filing fee is \$230.
-If you cannot pay this fee, fill out the Fee Waiver lication (JDF 205 and caption box of 206).

-- You will be scheduled for an Initial Status Conference within 42 days of your filing. - Domestic Orders will be given to you or mailed depending on the local court process.
+- The filing fee is \$230.
+If you cannot pay this fee, fill out the Fee Waiver Application (JDF 205 and caption box of JDF 206). - CLERK - You will be scheduled for an Initial Status Conference within 42 days of your filing. - Domestic Orders will be given to you or mailed depending on the local court process.

-3 Complete and File these forms:
+(3) Complete and File these forms:

-- JDF 1104 Certificate of ComplianceEach spouse must complete their own form. - JDF 1111 Sworn Financial Statement Each spouse must complete their own financial statement. - Warning!
-Deadline: 42 days after filing the Petition or being served or accepting the Petition. - JDF 1115 Property and Finances Agreement This form shows the court how you and the other party plan to divide your property and handle spousal support and debts (if any). - JDF 1117 Support Order Only fill this out if there will be a spousal support order in your case. - JDF 1201 Affidavit for Decree without Appearance of Parties This form states you have reached agreements and no - JDF 1116 Decree of Dissolution of Marriage (Divorce) or Legal Separation This is your final order.
-Once the court signs it, it is official.
+Deadline Warning!

+Within 42 days after filing or receiving the Petition, each spouse must file:

+JDF 1111 Sworn Financial Statement

+JDF 1104 Certificate of Compliance

+JDF 1115 Property and Financial Agreement (Separation Agreement)

+This form shows the court how you and the other party plan to divide your property and handle spousal support and debts (if any).

+Parties submit one document signed together.
+If you cannot agree, mediation may be ordered.

+JDF 1117 Support Order

+Only fill this out if there will be a spousal support order in your case.

+• JDF 1201 Affidavit for Decree without Appearance of Parties

+This form states you have reached agreements and no hearing will be needed.

+Parties submit one document signed together.

+• JDF 1116 Decree

+This is your final order.
+Once the court signs it, the divorce is final.

 If you need a certified copy of the signed order, an added fee is to be paid by you.